jdberry/tag/README.md

 *list* is the default operation, so you may omit the list option:

 	tag file1 file2...

+In fact, if no file arguments are given, *list* will display the contents of the current directory:

+    tag

 You can turn on garrulous mode for *list* as well: